visivo-io/visivo/mkdocs/topics/deployments.md

         use: [install-visivo, code]
         run: visivo archive -s ${{ init.head-ref }}
         env:
-          VISIVO_TOKEN: ${{ secrets.VISIVO_TOKEN }} #(5)!
+          VISIVO_TOKEN: ${{ secrets.VISIVO_TOKEN }} #(3)!
     ```

-    1. If connecting with a publicly accessible database you may not need to authentic with your cloud provider credentials.
-    2. If connecting with a publicly accessible database you may not need to authentic with your cloud provider credentials.
-    3. Mint [automatically configures a clone token](https://www.rwx.com/docs/mint/getting-started/github#cloning-repositories) when you connect it to github.
+    1. Mint [automatically configures a clone token](https://www.rwx.com/docs/mint/getting-started/github#cloning-repositories) when you connect it to github.
 You should be able to find it in your mint vault.
-    4. Specifying a [version of visivo](https://github.com/visivo-io/visivo/releases) can be a good idea.
+    2. Specifying a [version of visivo](https://github.com/visivo-io/visivo/releases) can be a good idea.
 For example- `pip install git+https://github.com/visivo-io/visivo.git@v1.0.9`
-    5. You can get your visivo token from [app.visivo.io](app.visivo.io).
+    3. You can get your visivo token from [app.visivo.io](app.visivo.io).
-    6. This assumes that you have a target set up in your project that depends on these env variables for connection.
+    4. This assumes that you have a target set up in your project that depends on these env variables for connection.

 === "Google Cloud SQL"
     !!! note